-1. In a big pan heat up 2 tbsp olive oil over medium heat.
-Fry onions for 3-4 minutes until just softened.
-Add garlic and red chilli (if using) and cook for a further 2-3 minutes.
+- In a big pan heat up 2 tbsp olive oil over medium heat.
+Fry the onions for 3-4 minutes until just softened and translucent.
+Add garlic and red chili and cook for a further 2-3 minutes.

-3. Stir in chickpeas and kale and cook for a further 10-15 minutes until the squash is soft enough.
+- Stir in the chickpeas and kale and cook for a further 10-15 minutes until the squash is soft enough yet has a little crunch.
 Season with salt & pepper and sprinkle with fresh coriander.
 Serve with basmati rice.